Getting Started with NVIDIA NeMo RL + LLM

 4. GPU Memory

-A 7B model with PPO can need 40-80GB of VRAM.
+A 7B model with PPO needs 40-80GB of VRAM.
 Why so high?
 PPO requires running four model copies simultaneously:

 - Policy model (the LLM being trained)